 In 2022, global social media ad spend reached $230 billion.

-Social media ad spend continues to climb.
+Social media ad spending continues to climb.
 In 2025, it’s predicted that enterprises will spend nearly $40 per user on advertisements on social platforms.

 In terms of reach, YouTube and Facebook continue to dominate the market with more than 2 billion users each.

 Social media ad reach is highest on YouTube, Facebook, and Instagram.